batichotti/batichotti/README.md

 # Welcome, I'm Mateus Cohuzer 🤟

-- 🛰️ I'm graduating in IT technician at UTFPR - Campo Mourão
+- 🛰️ I am graduating as an IT technician at UTFPR - Campo Mourão

 - 🔎 Find me: